 They also come with a dumbbell stand with built-in weight storage/change trays.

-The dumbbells stands, including the tray portion on top, are made entirely from steel.
+The dumbbell stand, including the tray portion on top, is made entirely from steel.
 The construction is top-notch on this thing.
 The design is very sleek and elegant.

 You cannot buy the dumbbells without the stand, in case you were hoping to do so to save some extra money.
 They are only available together.

 More importantly, you need the stand to properly adjust the dumbbells.
 The trays on the top of the stand hold the unused plates upright, at the exact angle needed to for them to line up and interlock with each other and the dumbbell handle.